Seanad Éireann: Precursors

-The first parliamentary upper house in Ireland was the House of Lords of the Parliament of Ireland.
+The first parliamentary upper house in Ireland was the House of Lords of the Parliament of Ireland, beginning in 1297.
 Like its British counterpart, this house consisted of hereditary nobles and bishops.
 After the abolition of the Irish Parliament under the Act of Union of 1800 no parliament existed in Ireland until the twentieth century.

 In 1919 Irish nationalists established a legislature called Dáil Éireann but this body was unicameral and so had no upper house.
 In 1920 the Parliament of Southern Ireland was established by British law with an upper house called the Senate.
 The Senate of Southern Ireland consisted of a mixture of Irish peers and government appointees.
 The Senate convened in 1921 but was boycotted by Irish nationalists and so never became fully operational.
 It was formally abolished with the establishment of the Irish Free State in 1922 but a number of its members were soon appointed to the new Free State senate.

 Free State Seanad Éireann (1922–1936)

 The name Seanad Éireann was first used as the title of the upper house of the Oireachtas of the Irish Free State.
 The first Seanad consisted of a mixture of members appointed by the President of the Executive Council and members indirectly elected by the Dáil, and W. T. Cosgrave agreed to use his appointments to grant extra representation to the state's Protestant minority.
 The procedures for election of senators were amended before the first Seanad election by the Constitution (Amendment No. 1) Act 1925.
-It was intended that eventually the entire membership of the Seanad would be directly elected by the public but after only one election, in 1925, this system was abandoned in favour of a form of indirect election.
+It was intended that eventually the entire membership of the Seanad would be directly elected by the public.
+However, after only one election, in 1925, where 19 Seanad members were elected in one district using STV, this system was abandoned in favour of a form of indirect election.

 Initially casual vacancies in the Seanad were filled by vote of the remaining members.
 However this system was replaced under the Constitution (Amendment No. 11) Act 1929 by filling of vacancies by vote of both Dáil and Seanad, the system that continues today for panel members.
 The Free State Seanad was abolished entirely in 1936 after it delayed some Government proposals for constitutional changes.